passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 data from the sensors.

 <span style="color: red; font-weight: bold;">What’s great is that</span> steps 1, 2,
-and 3 are fully handled by Zephyr. <span style="color: red; font-weight: bold;">So, the developer only needs to</span> create the UI, update it according to the application logic, and keep calling lv_timer_handler() to run LVGL’s internal processes and refresh the screen.
+and 3 are fully handled by Zephyr kernel.
+<span style="color: red; font-weight: bold;">So, the developer only needs to</span>
+create the UI, update it according to the application logic, and keep calling lv_timer_handler() to run LVGL’s internal processes and refresh the screen.
 -->

 ---